 Did your family move from Hornsey, Finchley, Hendon, Edmonton, Tottenham or Southgate in the 1950s to come and live in one of the new homes then being built on the London Road estate?

-The residents' associate for the formative Marshalswick estate around The Ridgeway west, purchased a number of flowering almond trees for planting in the roadside verges during Festival of Britain year, 1951.
+The residents' association for the formative Marshalswick estate around The Ridgeway west, purchased a number of flowering almond trees for planting in the roadside verges during Festival of Britain year, 1951.
 Apparently 112 were acquired.
-Was there a significance to this number, or was its simply the number that could be accommodated along the roads which were planted?
+Was there a significance to this number, or was its simply the number that could be afforded or accommodated along the roads which were planted?

 This was formed and led by Geoff Dickens from 1957, "to give the youth of the new estate somewhere to go."
 If you were an early member of MBC, please get in touch.
 There were meeting places at Marshalswick Boys' School and at St Mary's; and there were plans for a new-build youth centre, which regrettably did not materialise but was subsumed into the later Community Centre.